TRANSITION

 Challenges: Rapid growth, resource constraints, urgency

-Adaptations: Faster timeline (18-24 months), practices before technology, leverage existing tools
+Adaptations: Faster transition arc, patterns before tooling, leverage existing tools

 Startups